hekmekk/git-team/README.md

 - feat: make it possible to rm multiple aliases
 - feat: when adding an existing alias, ask for override
 - feat: use current COMMIT TEMPLATE if one exists
-- fix: disallow setting an alias more than once for the enable command (`aliases | uniq | further_processing`)
-- test: Add integration test target to `Makefile` to work with the docker build (also integrate with CI)